-- A. All development will be consistent with the Open Space Network, shown in Figure 4.
-The open space sizes and locations on Figure 4 are approximate and will be finalized as part of the development review process.
+A. All development will be consistent with the Open Space Network, shown in Figure X. The Open Space sizes and locations on Figure X are approximate and will be finalized as part of the development review process.
 The purpose of the plan is to create open spaces that are linked and serve as attractive amenities for Town Center.
-The Development Review Board may approve variations from Figure 4 if needed to accommodate existing development or physical constraints, and/or, preserve natural resources and open space.
-If an open space is varied, equivalent open space and open space linkage shall be provided. - B. The Development Review Board may specify the method of assuring the long-term protection and maintenance of open space and/or recreational areas.
-Where such protection or maintenance are the responsibility of a private party or homeowners' association, the City Attorney shall review any pertinent bylaws, covenants or agreements prior to recordation.
+The Development Review Board may approve variations from Figure X if needed to accommodate existing development or physical constraints, and/or, preserve natural resources and open space.
+If an open space is varied, substantially equivalent open space and open space linkage shall be provided.